 A Fireball is a green weapon and penetrates all armor and shields.
 If a Fireball lands fully in a body of water, its effectiveness is reduced, causing a light wound to each limb of anyone caught within the 3' radius.
 A Fireball thrown into a structure loses its radius effect.

-To invoke this spell, the Mage must state, "I, [Name], summon Fire from the Sun!"
+Gaseous Form

-Gaseous Form3 Rank 8 - Adventure Only
+Rank 8 - Adventure Only